trusche/httplog/README.md

 ### Known Issues

+Following are some known quirks and issues with particular libraries.
+If you know a workaround or have a suggestion for a fix, please open an issue or, even better, submit a pull request!

 * Requests types other than GET and POST have not been explicitly tested.
   They may or may not be logged, depending on the implementation details of the underlying library.
   If they are not for a particular library, please feel free to open an issue with the details.